 Applications:

 If someone wanted to know the percentage of sugar in soda, they could easily determine the amount by using the principle of mass percent composition.
-The procedure for doing this experiment would be to measure the mass and volume of some flat soda (no bubbles) and to calculate the solution’s density.
+The procedure for doing this experiment would be to measure the mass and volume of degassed soda (no bubbles) and to calculate the solution’s density.
 A calibration curve of density vs. percent by mass for several standard sucrose (sugar) solutions would need to be created, and then that calibration could be used to solve for the percent of sucrose in the soda.
 One assumption is that sucrose is the major contributor to a change in density for soda, which is true for non-sugar-free soda.

 Seawater is composed of several different salts dissolved in water; for example, NaCl, MgCl2, and NaBr2.
 While it would be difficult to determine mass percent using a calibration curve, evaporation provides a simple solution to the problem.
 By taking a known mass of seawater and evaporating it, the mass can be determined by the amount of solute remaining after the solvent is evaporated.
 Then, the mass of solute needs to be divided by the total mass of the original solution to calculate the mass percent of salts (dissolved solids) in seawater.